culturedigitalskills/2024-3d-digitisation-methods/episodes/introduction.Rmd

 \
 \

-## (3d)CT (3d Computed Tomography)
+### (3d)CT (3d Computed Tomography)
-This method uses Xray in order to cupture volumetric data trough slides the software then reconstruct the 3d model by assembling all the slides together.
+This method uses Xray in order to capture volumetric data trough slides the software then reconstruct the 3d model by assembling all the slides together.

 |   |   |
 |---|---|